ANETA-LAURENT/ANETA-LAURENT/README.md

--> 📖 I’m currently learning : Jquery.
+-> 📖 I’m currently learning : React.

 -> ⚓ I currently do :
-     jQuery course,
+     React course,
-    and some jQuery exercices on CodePen.
+    and constructin a chatbot with IBM Watson Assistant

 ->  📅 I am planning to :
-     learn Angular or React,
+     learn Node.js,
     chill🤗,
     drink more tea ⛾.

+->  How to get more updates about me:  ✍️ a href="https://anetado.medium.com/"> Medium </a>
 -> 📫 How to reach me: <a href="https://twitter.com/Aneta_oo_" target="_blank"> Twitter</a> or 💻 <a href="https://aneta-laurent.github.io/portfolio/index.html" target="_blank"> Here</a>

 -> 😄 Pronouns: she/elle ✨